miztli/jenkins-ci-server/jenkins-master/configure-first-job.md

-# Start your jenkins first job
+# Configure your first jenkins job

 From a Jenkins perspective, nothing changes about making jobs.
 We want to make sure that the job we create is restricted to the label we set on the Docker image node we configured: testslave.